royal-road/email-scribe/README.md

 - [x] Remove all Stampready data-attributes from the final HTML because they're not valid html attributes and might cause issues.
 (Same for singleline, multiline tags)
 - [] Header-BG-color stops working if a new Header-BG is provided.

+## Features in Mind

+- Search for blocks, better tagging, filter by tags
+- Add a way to edit global settings for selected blocks at once.
+- Templating for iterated items for server-side rendering.
+- Better layout for Collpablisble's closed state. (not very responsive rn)

 ### Next set of features 26th Aug

 - [x] Create a save/load system, ~~possibly even generate preview thumbnails~~